The history and meaning of Maslenitsa

 On Sunday, everyone asks forgiveness from each other, followed by the response, “God will forgive you”.
 On this day, also called ‘Clean Sunday’, people visit a banya and burn everything left from this festival, including a solemn burning the Maslenitsa doll in a great bonfire.
 Burning it symbolizes the farewell to winter.
 On this day people also besiege and occupy the snow fortress, once again signifying the defeat of winter and, the arrival of spring.

 Nowadays, many Russian cities offer Maslenitsa celebrations.
-Events will take place throughout the city’s main streets and parks, and include pancake tasting, fairs and concerts, as well as workshops and presentations.
-London will also play host to numerous cultural events from 19th to the 26th February.
-The programme of events is available on the official website of the Maslenitsa Festival celebrations in London.
+Events will take place from 12th to the 18th February 2018 throughout the cities' main streets and parks, and include pancake tasting, fairs and concerts, as well as workshops and presentations.

 Blinis - round, yellow and hot as sun